LUIS Privacy Notice

 • Individuals have the right to lodge a complaint with a supervisory authority if they believe their data protection rights have been violated.

 • Please contact the Data Protection Officer in the first instance.
-If you’re not satisfied and wish to complain the independent supervisory authority in the UK is the Information Commissioner’s Office (ICO) information can be found at ico.org.uk/global/contact-us/
+If you’re not satisfied and wish to complain the independent supervisory authority in the UK is the Information Commissioner’s Office (ICO) information can be found at www.ico.org.uk/global/contact-us/

 General queries info@livestockinformation.org.uk